 Psychology: Bachelor of Arts (B.A.)

-Psychology is the science of behavior and mental processes.
-The psychology major provides students with a broad foundation in current psychology including the methodologies, problems, bodies of knowledge and perspectives.
+Degree Type Bachelor of Arts methodologies, problems, bodies of knowledge and perspectives.
 Senior psychology majors are required to design and implement an original research project in a selected area of psychological inquiry.
 In addition, seniors are required to complete an internship offered in a variety of diverse settings.
 The psychology program prepares graduates to work in entry-level positions in the mental health field and to pursue graduate work in psychology or any related field.